Clinical-Genomics-Lund/bonsai/docs/source/installation.rst

 Setup Bonsai with docker-compose
 --------------------------------

 Use docker-compose to get started creating the Bonsai containers and configure their access to a mongo database.
+Some containers must be configured using a combination of environmental variables and volume mounts to either function properly or for data to be :ref:`persistant<Data persistance>`.
+See :ref:`container configuration<Container configuration>` for more information on how to configure docker containers.

 .. code-block:: yaml